 Carlin holds an Ed.M. in Human Development from the Harvard Graduate School of Education and a self-designed BA from The Evergreen State College.
 He lives in Seattle with his wife and two children, with whom he loves seeking out new adventures, especially ones involving tasty things to eat.
 An avid runner, Carlin enjoys getting outside, especially on trails, in all kinds of weather.

-Danny serves as Communications and Digital Media Manager at Washington STEM.
+Danny serves as Senior Communications and Digital Media Manager at Washington STEM.
 He’s responsible for management and creation of digital media for the organization, as well as contributing to the organization’s overall policy and communications strategy.
 Danny recently completed his Masters of Communication from the University of Washington, where he focused on the intersection of digital media, education, storytelling, and policy.

 Danny brings a rich professional background of multimedia and communications experience to his work at Washington STEM.
-He has history of community involvement through after school educational opportunities and work-based service.
+He has a history of community involvement through after school educational opportunities and work-based service.
 It is a love of community, technology and education that has brought Danny to Washington STEM.

 Prior to Washington STEM, Danny worked at Microsoft as a video engineer on the XBOX One’s streaming video service where he focused on creating effective strategies for content mastering and database management.
 He cites his five-and-a-half-year volunteer involvement with the Bureau of Fearless Ideas high school tutoring program as his deciding factor to enter the non-profit education world.

 Gilda serves as Senior Program Officer at Washington STEM where she designs and implements innovative and scalable programs to advance STEM education in Washington state.
 Her work focuses on excellent, equitable, and engaging K-12 STEM learning, STEM career and college pathways, and STEM literacy for citizenship and life.